-In researching current algorithms for this process, we found 3 major ways of trying to solve this problem.
-Each of these algorithms appeared to have their own drawback from either having problems identifying hair properly, not removing the whole background, or other issues that arise from doing color matching on pixels.
+In researching current algorithms for this process, we found three major ways to approach this problem.
+Each of these algorithms appeared to have their own drawback, including problems identifying hair properly, not removing the whole background, or other issues that arise from color matching on pixels.

-The first way is an algorithm by the identity solution vendor, MorphoTrust USA.
+The first method is an algorithm by the identity solution vendor MorphoTrust USA.
 MorphoTrust currently provides physical credentials for 80% of the jurisdictions in the United States.
 MorphoTrust is looking to expand their business by providing this virtual backdrop solution.
-In a patent filed in 2015, the algorithm for the virtual backdrop solution is to try to estimate the foreground and background of the image.
-To determine the difference between the two, Alpha matting is applied to the image.
-Their algorithm also tries to estimate hair pixels, facial pixels, and other foreground pixels using a formula that utilizes a convex hull algorithm.
-It also uses a cross algorithm to figure out where the chin is located on the subject and again trying to figure out where the face exists in the foreground.
-The algorithm also tries to determine the background by using Eigenvectors and pixel intensity.
+In a patent filed in 2015, the algorithm for the virtual backdrop solution tries to estimate the foreground and background of the image.
+To determine the difference between the two, alpha matting is applied to the image.
+Their algorithm also attempts to estimate hair pixels, facial pixels, and other foreground pixels using a formula that utilizes a convex hull algorithm.
+It also uses a cross algorithm to determine where the subject’s chin is located and again where the face exists in the foreground.
+The algorithm also tries to determine the background by using eigenvectors and pixel intensity.
 It also uses neighborhood matching to try to determine similar pixels in a region.
-Their approach seems to be a good starting point, but as of yet, the company does not appear to have a working prototype.
+Their approach seems to be a good starting point, but as of yet the company does not appear to have a working prototype.
 (MorphoTrust USA)

-The second algorithm the team found was a paper from Incheon National Unversity in Korean.
+The second algorithm the team found was a paper from Incheon National University in South Korea.
 The authors Jeong-In Park and Jin-Tak Choi used an algorithm that utilized a code book to try to determine smaller portions of the image to try to determine background for each smaller image, in a similar fashion to solving our Sudoku problem.
 Each of the smaller units is a vector, and uses vector rotation about a center of rotation for the vector.
-Reviewing the author's work, the background does not appear to be completely removed from the images, so the algorithms appear that they could use more work.
+Reviewing the author's work, the background does not appear to be completely removed from the images, so the algorithms appear that they could use additional refinement.
 The authors also noted that their algorithms appear to be slower than they would optimally like.
 The paper also notes limitations of dealing with clusters of regions next to each other.
 Ideally, the smaller vectors would need to know something about the blocks around them in order to make better guesses about the background of the image as a whole.
 Splitting up the image processing into blocks would allow for the algorithm to be multi-threaded, which would give this approach an advantage over other algorithms.
 (Jeong-In Park)

-The third algorithm we found was a paper written for Microsoft Research written by authors Jian Sun, Weiwei Zhang, Xiaoou Tang, and Heung-Yeung Shum.
+The third algorithm we found was a paper written for Microsoft Research by authors Jian Sun, Weiwei Zhang, Xiaoou Tang, and Heung-Yeung Shum.
 This paper deals with removing the background image in videos.
 Their algorithm again seeks to determine the difference between the foreground and the background of the image.
-The authors note that the background subtraction is relatively easy to do with videos if the algorithm has two cameras trained on an object, but note that most people do not have two webcams hooked up to their computers.
+The authors note that the background subtraction is relatively easy to do with videos if the algorithm has two cameras trained on an object, but note that most people do not have two webcams connected to their computers.
 The algorithm uses a Gaussian mixture model to try to determine if a pixel belongs to the foreground or the background.
-The authors note that sudden changes in lighting is the biggest hurdle to overcome with their algorithm.
+The authors note that dealing with sudden changes in lighting is the biggest hurdle their algorithm must overcome.
 (Jian Sun)